Bennett206/mysql-project/README.md

 For part 2 of the project, I created multiple tables within a database using SQL Workbench's diagram tool.
 I simulated a simple Produce Store business to keep track of Customer, Transaction and Employee data.
 With those tables I was able to make proper relationships to allow for smooth table joins and other query potential.

 Please take a look at `MySQL_presentation.pdf` for a deeper understanding and step by step process of the project!
+This can be great for a beginner to get a small taste of the power of data analysis using SQL.